 I bring my laptop and tablet every summer.

+Data is required for all students!
+We communicate through WhatsApp while abroad.
 You wil not need to make many phone calls.
 What you really need are text messages and data.
 Some US providers (T-Mobile, Sprint) provide affordable plans that offer unlimited data and texts.

 Free days are yours, although students are required to stay in the country the program is taking place.
 You can do as you wish: go a new museum, visit another town, sleep, or wander the European streets.
 We just need to know where you are going.
 Just make sure the Honors College knows where you are and how to get in touch with you.